pauleveritt/sphinx-bulma/docs/diary.rst

 theme and point at it.
 Missing a ``theme.conf`` so let's start there.
 This then meant creating sphinx_bulma.css and sphinx_bulma.support.SphinxBulma all as clones from alabaster.

+Took sphinx/themes/basic/layout.html and copied it into sphinx_bulma's templates directory as basic_layout.html.
+This is the primary file that will be converted to Bulma.